-The neigboring cells included in the same TAI list supports same slices, thus if the UE understand the cell is include in the same TAI list or not, the UE can understand which slices the neigboring cells supports.
-In another word, base station does not have to indicate supported slice to UE.
-In last RAN2#112e, RAN2 discussed R2-2008759 [LS on Cell Configuration within TA/RA to Support Allowed NSSAI] from SA2, but there is no agreement whether there is an assumption in Rel-15 and Rel-16 specifications that all cells advertising the same TAC support the same set of S-NSSAIs.
+The neigboring cells included in the same TAI list may support same slices, thus if the UE understand the cell is include in the same TAI list or not, the UE can recoginize which slices the neigboring cells supports.
+In other words, NW does not have to indicate supported slices to UE.
+In last RAN2#112e, RAN2 discussed R2-2008759 "LS on Cell Configuration within TA/RA to Support Allowed NSSAI" from SA2, but there is no agreement whether there is an assumption in Rel-15 and Rel-16 specifications that all cells advertising the same TAC support the same set of S-NSSAIs.
 If RAN2 agree the assumption, then we think that RAN2 can discuss option3 based on the agreed assumption.
 If the UE camps on the cell advertising the TAC which supports the intended slice, the UE can prioritize the neigboring cells having the same TAC over other neigboring cells having different TACs, otherwise the UE still uses the current cell priority.
+What detailed information is broadcast as TAC/TAI list related info can be discussed later.